Industrial Electronics Technology

 Aptitudes

-To enter this program, you should have adequate skills in reading, English composition, and basic math through algebra.
+To enter this program, you should have adequate skills in reading, English composition, and math through algebra.
 Good eyesight and physical health, manual dexterity, problem solving skills, and basic human relations skills are also important.

 Job Outlook